 Caution:You must source the source.me file to proceed with installation.
 Otherwise, ”suitable JVM not found” and other error messages appear.

-Go to temp_dir and enter this command:
+Go to temp_dir and run the following command:

 Follow the instructions displayed during installation.
 The default installation directory for the partitioning package is opt/portal/7.5.